 The residential design took on many forms.
 Apartments were placed along the busier streets buffering the town homes (some call them row houses and patio homes) from the noise of automobiles.
 Garages were placed in the rear so the fronts could have small yards with picket fences and not be overwhelmed with garages.
 This design included sidewalks leading to small parks and play areas shared by all.
 Retail was placed on the street level with garages under and condos over.
 Single family detached homes were also included but on small lots contributing to the goal of high density.

 Twenty plus years later Orenco has achieved its primary goal of creating a strong sense of community and proving that people don't need to have their private fenced backyards to enjoy the outdoors.
 They found that by consolidating the otherwise private space into parks, pools, playgrounds and plazas, residents joined together rather than apart.
 As for the use of public transportation over private cars, Orenco hasn't achieved the level they were hoping for.
 However, Orenco does have a higher participation rate in the use of public transportation than any of the surrounding communities.
-Prices range from $250K for a one bedroom condo to $550K for a small detached cottage.
+Prices range from $350K for a one bedroom condo to $650K for a detached home.

-Hillsboro, with a population of 100,000 is the county seat, and maintains a steady population growth due to the huge presence of Intel and other high tech companies.
+Hillsboro, with a population of 100,000 is the county seat of Washington County, and maintains a steady population growth due to the huge presence of Intel and other high tech companies.
 While enjoying the livability of a small agricultural area, Hillsboro is moving into the future as one of Oregon's fastest growing communities.
 It is a community in which residents, businesses, education and government work together to promote quality living.
-The average sales price $360,000.
-Hillsboro is one of the more affordable suburbs mostly because it is 16 miles west of downtown.
+The average sales price $425,000.
+Hillsboro is one of the more affordable suburbs mostly because it is 16 miles west of downtown Portland.
 It does have light rail into downtown which eases the commute considerably.
-Just West of Hillsboro are the small cities of Cornelius and Forest Grove.
+And Hwy 26 into Portland has seen continuous improvement of interchanges and lane additions over the past 20 years.
+Still it is one of the top traffic jams in the morning and evening commute from downtown.
+Just West of Hillsboro are the cities of Cornelius and Forest Grove.
+These more rural communities boast Pacific University, and lots of close by recreation like Henry Hagg Lake, and miles of cycling back roads.

 Lake Oswego is primarily an affluent residential community (population 33,000), which began as the weekend retreat for Portland's wealthy families.
 Over time it became one of the most sought-after residential locations.
 Lake Oswego is in the southwestern corner of Clackamas County, and is ideally situated close to Oregon's major metropolitan areas—just 8 miles from downtown Portland and 45 minutes from the state capitol in Salem, off Interstate 5.

-Surrounding the private lake are many impressive homes ranging from $800K to several million.
+Surrounding the private lake are many impressive homes ranging from $1,500,000 to several million.
 This is a man-made lake that was created in the early 1900's.
 The Lake Oswego Lake Association does own three or four parks and boat docks that can be used by their members.
-Membership is determined by your home address and cannot be purchased.
+Membership is determined by your home address and cannot be purchased, these are called Lake Easements.
 Many of the older homes in the more affordable neighborhoods have lake easements.
 The easements run with the property.
-This area has a bit of a rural feel with tall fir and cedar trees dotting every corner.
+The system is somewhat complicated, managed by the Lake Corporation and if lake access is important to you, requires due dillegence before purchasing.
+Even with a Lake Easement, you have to purchase permits to put a boat on the lake, and have to additioanlly secure moorage from a neighborhood association if you are not lake front.
+Lake Oswego is a well known affluent place to live, with a slighly rural feel, tall fir trees and cedars on many lots and corners.
+A tree ordinence seeks to project this look at feel.
+There are also more modern subdivisions from the 90s like West Lake and a large planned community with mixed condo, attached, and single family homes from the 70s and 80s called Mountain Park.

 Lot sizes are fairly big with streets that are perfect for walking or biking even though many of them do not have sidewalks.
-Lake Oswego has very little new construction.
-You may be able to find a new house here and there on what I call an in-fill lot ($900-$1.3M), but there are no new major developments with multiple homes.
-This community was built out many years ago.
+The neighborhoods are low traffic with little through traffic.
+Lake Oswego has very little new construction, and what is being built is high end over $1,000,000 homes.

 Lake Oswego has the best schools in the state of Oregon; this is one reason why so many families want to live here.
 In all fairness to the surrounding school districts (which are very good), Lake Oswego does not have a diverse population.
 All of the other districts do.
 Check them out at: www.loswego.k12.or.us